randy-rebucas/lingkod-ph/docs/partner-role-security-audit-report.md

 ## Executive Summary

-This report presents a comprehensive security audit of the **Partner** role in the Lingkod PH platform.
+This report presents a comprehensive security audit of the **Partner** role in the LocalPro platform.
 The Partner role is designed for business partners and affiliates, providing access to partner-specific analytics and management features.

 **Overall Security Rating: 8/10** ⭐⭐⭐⭐⭐⭐⭐⭐